 A Durham-Tϋbingen Partnership

-The initial stages of Project Academy will involve four workshops dedicated to exploring the key issues in producing a major set of editions of the members of the Early Academy, over a period of two years (December 2018–December 2020).
-At these workshops, we will build a team of specialists to tackle the challenges presented by the project: research on the Early Academy requires knowledge of ancient philosophy and literature over more than a millennium, with specialists in many contingent subjects, including ancient papyrology and inscriptions.
-We will also prepare funding applications for the next stages of the project.
-The major research output of Project Academy will be a multi-volume series of the works of the philosophers of the Early Academy (the PI in Durham has worked with Cambridge and Oxford University Presses, and the PI in Tübingen with De Gruyter, Winter and Mohr Siebeck).
-It will model itself partially on the extremely successful Project Theophrastus (1979–), overseen by William Fortenbaugh (Rutgers), which has had a major effect on the study of Peripateticism and the influence of Aristotle and his students on future generations.
+The initial stages of Project Academy involve four workshops dedicated to exploring the key issues in producing a major set of editions of the members of the Early Academy.
+At these workshops, we are building a team of specialists to tackle the challenges presented by the project: research on the Early Academy requires knowledge of ancient philosophy and literature over more than a millennium, with specialists in many contingent subjects, including ancient papyrology and inscriptions.
+We are also preparing funding applications for the next stages of the project.
+The major research output of Project Academy will be a multi-volume series of the works of the philosophers of the Early Academy, with the English language versions to be published in the book series Cambridge Texts and Studies in Platonism, co-edited by Phillip Horky (Durham), Irmgard Männlein-Robert (Tϋbingen), and Dr Federico Petrucci (Torino), and published by Cambridge University Press.
+This collection will model itself partially on the extremely successful Project Theophrastus (1979–), overseen by William Fortenbaugh (Rutgers), which has had a major effect on the study of Peripateticism and the influence of Aristotle and his students on future generations.

 Workshop 1: Speusippus of Athens (15-16 February 2019, Durham University) information here